mustafa0x/vite-plugin-domain/README.md

 - Configures a Caddy reverse proxy with HTTPS (via the internal issuer)
 - Routes your domain to whatever port Vite picks
 - Generates domain names from your folder or package.json
+- Adds the domain to Vite's `server.allowedHosts` during dev
 - Shares one Caddy instance across all your projects

 ## Installation